 The Department of Speech was made a separate department in 1939.
 Ten years later, Dr. Harvey Cromwell, known to his students as "Dr. C," became Full Professor and Chair of the Department of Speech.
 During his tenure, the Speech Program and curriculum developed and expanded greatly.
 The program became aligned with the Theatre program for a period of time and was named the Department of Speech and Theatre.

 When Cromwell arrived in 1949, he helped develop the W's first radio station, which broadcast from Orr Chapel, named in honor of Pauline Orr.

 In 1977, the Journalism department (renamed in 1976) moved into the new Cromwell Communications Building.
 The building was dedicated to the then-retired Harvey Cromwell.
 It boasted the highest advances in technology of the time in the fields of print journalism, radio and television broadcasting, and speech pathology.

 In 1981, when the university changed its name to the current moniker of Mississippi University for Women, the new radio station, called WMUW and now located in Cromwell, made its first broadcast on 88.5 FM.

-	Ray Furr made a lasting contribution to the University as head of the Journalism from 1960 until his death in 1970.
+Ray Furr made a lasting contribution to the University as head of the department from 1960 until his death in 1970.
 He started the tradition of the Silver Inky in 1969 and it continues to honor journalists of note, who rightly deserve recognition for their pursuit of excellence in reporting the news, and years of hard work, dedication and public service.

 The Communication Department holds a dignified history, and the future promises only more of the same.
 Join the students and faculty of the Department of Communication at MUW, and become a part of this innovative program with a proven track record of producing outstanding Communication scholars and professionals.